nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Test case: `filter english S1`<br>
       Expected: No filter is applied, and no change to both lists.
 The message box displays a message alerting the user that the command format inputted is invalid, along with a description of what the filter command does, its parameters, and an example usage.

+#### Listing all students and lessons

+1. Listing all students and lessons when a filtered list of students is shown

+    * Prerequisites: A filtered list of students is shown (refer to [filtering](#filtering) to get a filtered list).

+    * Test case: `list`<br>
+      Exptected: Status message will state that all students and lessons are listed.
+The student and lesson list will refresh and show all students and lessons.

+2. Listing all students and lessons when all students and lessons are shown

+   * Test case: `list`<br>
+      Exptected: Status message will state that all students and lessons are listed.
+The student and lesson list will refresh and show all students and lessons.

 #### Help